Skip to Main Content

 Spring and summer are the best seasons to sell

 Typically, sellers list their homes in the spring and summer because the weather is good, especially for people in colder climates.
-In addition, families want to buy their next home before school starts, says Realtor Liede DeValdivielso, one half of the DeValdivielso Team with the Keyes Company in Coral Gables, Florida.
+In addition, families want to buy their next home before school starts, says Realtor Liede DeValdivielso, part of the DeValdivielso Team with the Keyes Company in Coral Gables, Florida.

 Daylight savings time might also play a part in why the warmer months stimulate buying activity.
 “One of the reasons buyers are more eager to view properties during spring and summer may be due to the longer days,” says Marilyn Blume, a real estate agent with Sotheby’s International Realty in New York City.
 “By getting more exposure for your listing through more traffic, you increase the chances to receive more offers.”